-DIVERSITY, EQUITY AND IN CLUSION SOCIAL TOPICS MEASURABLE TARGETS AND AMBITIONS PROGRESS PERFORMANCE DIVERSITY, EQUITY AND INCLUSION We aspire to a workforce that is: • 100% gender balanced at all levels $\bigcirc$ 52% of total Ahold Delhaize associates are female, of which 37% of VP+ associates are female. • 100% reflective of the communities we serve $\bigcirc$ Ethnicity is only measured in the U.S., where 37% of associates below manager level and 15% on VP+ level are from racially/ethnically underrepresented groups.
-These figures are slightly lower than 38% and 18% in 2022. • 100% inclusive - where all voices are heard $\bigcirc$ We received a score of 81% on the inclusive workplace index in the AES, which measures the following: if diversity is valued at Ahold Delhaize; if associates, regardless of their differences, are treated fairly; if associates can be their authentic selves; whether managers treat all associates with respect; and if associates are encouraged to share their ideas about improving our work environment.
-BUSINESS ETHICS GOVERNANCE TOPICS MEASURABLE TARGETS AND AMBITIONS PROGRESS PERFORMANCE BUSINESS ETHICS AND We consistently strive to create a strong ethical culture where our decisions and During 2023, there were: COMPLIANCE actions align with our values and ethical principles, and in which any misconduct is reported without fear of retaliation.
-No confirmed incidents of legal non-compliance related to bribery, corruption and anti- competitive business practices No significant breaches of laws or regulations, including social or environmental impacts

-- 1 Boundaries of the material topics are shown under Our value creation model, and also included in the discussion of the topics below. - 2 See ESG statements for more information on the KPIs and performance. - 3 See Environmental, social and governance section for more information on the targets and ambitions per ESG-related material topic. - 4 For performance on these sustainable products metrics, see Critical commodity reporting on our website. - 5 During 2023, it was concluded that it is not always possible to obtain information about whether recycled content is post-consumer or post-industrial (pre-consumer) recycled content.
-As a result, the Company concluded that it is not possible to report on post-consumer recycled content and, as such, changed the target to only report on recycled content. - 6 The 2025 target was increased to 38% from 34% last year to align future ambitions with 2023 performance. - 7 Due to a resubmission of targets to SBTi and incorporating the split between FLAG and Energy and Industrial sector emissions in 2023, the targets have been adjusted.
-See Elevate healthy and sustainable as well as Scope 3 setting targets under SBTi.
-We plan to utilize removals to the extent permitted by SBTi. - 8 See Definitions and abbreviations for the definition of net zero.
-We plan to utilize removals to the extent permitted by SBTi. - 9 The 2025 target was increased to more than 40% from more than 38% last year to align future ambitions with 2023 performance. - 10 The 2025 target was decreased to 52.3% from 55.6% last year to account for the expected impact of the amended Nutri-Score algorithm to be implemented in 2024.
+SOCIAL TOPICS MEASURABLE TARGETS AND AMBITIONS ^{1, 2, 3} PROGRESS PERFORMANCE DIVERSITY, EQUITY AND INCLUSION We aspire to a workforce that is: • 100% gender balanced at all levels \bigcirc 52% of total Ahold Delhaize associates are female, of which 37% of VP+ associates are female.
+100% reflective of the communities we serve \bigcirc Ethnicity is only measured in the U.S., where 37% of associates below manager level and 15% on VP+ level are from racially/ethnically underrepresented groups.
+These figures are slightly lower than 38% and 18% in 2022. • 100% inclusive - where all voices are heard \bigcirc We received a score of 81% on the inclusive workplace index in the AES, which measures the following: if diversity is valued at Ahold Delhaize; if associates, regardless of their differences, are treated fairly; if associates can be their authentic selves; whether managers treat all associates with respect; and if associates are encouraged to share their ideas about improving our work environment.
+BUSINESS ETHICS GOVERNANCE TOPICS MEASURABLE TARGETS AND AMBITIONS ^{1, 2, 3} PROGRESS PERFORMANCE BUSINESS ETHICS AND COMPLIANCE We consistently strive to create a strong ethical culture where our decisions a actions align with our values and ethical principles, and in which any misconduct is reported without fear of retaliation. ions and During 2023, there were: No confirmed incidents of legal non-compliance related to bribery, corruption and anti- competitive business practices No significant breaches of laws or regulations, including social or environmental impacts See ESG statements for more information on t See Environmental, social and governance see For performance on these sustainable product During 2023, it was concluded that it is not alw recycled content.
+As a result, the Company co nder Our value creation model , and also included in the discussion of the topics below. the KPIs and performance. ction for more information on the targets and ambitions per ESG-related material topic. is metrics, see Critical commodity reporting on our website. rays possible to obtain information about whether recycled content is post-consumer or po oncluded that it is not possible to report on post-consumer recycled content and, as such, 4% last year to align future ambitions with 2023 performance. ncorporating the split between FLAG and Energy and Industrial sector emissions in 2023, changed the target to only) Due to a resubmission of targets to SBTi and i adjusted.
+See Elevate healthy and sustainabl See Definitions and abbreviations for the defin The 2025 target was increased to more than 4 de as well as Scope 3 setting targets under SBT.
+We plan to utilize removals to the extent ition of net zero.
+We plan to utilize removals to the extent permitted by SBTi.
+0% from more than 38% last year to align future ambitions with 2023 performance.
+55.6% last year to account for the expected impact of the amended Nutri-Score algorithm to permitted by SBTi.
+6 The 2025 target was increased to 38% from 3-7 Due to a resubmission of targets to SBTi and i adjusted.
+See Elevate healthy and sustainabl 8 See Definitions and abbreviations for the defin 9 The 2025 target was increased to more than 4 e as well as Scope 3 setting targets under SBT .
+We plan to utilize removals to the extent ition of net zero.
+We plan to utilize removals to the extent permitted by SBTi.
+0% from more than 38% last year to align future ambitions with 2023 performance. permitted by SBTi.